You know what we do, but do you know who we are? Read 10 Questions

 Meet the analysts, researchers, consultants and others who make NCSC a great place.

 Title: Principal Court Management ConsultantDivision: Court Consulting Services

 Started at NCSC: January 2011

-During her eight years at NCSC, Alicia has worked in 10 countries and many more states.
+During her ten years at NCSC, Alicia has worked in 10 countries and almost every state.
 Like most of her colleagues in Court Consulting Services, she is based in Denver, and when she’s in town, she loves to go tango dancing – a passion of hers.
 Read more to find out why Alicia became a lawyer and not a journalist, what she likes most and least about living in Denver, and which VIP she once sat next to on an airplane.

 Where did you grow up?
 San Diego.
 I lived there until I graduated from high school and went away to UCSB (University of California at Santa Barbara).

 What did your mom and dad do?
 My mom and step-dad were both school superintendents.
 My father prosecuted economic fraud.
 I used to love watching him in court.

 What did you want to do when you were growing up?
 I really wanted to be a journalist.
 I talked about it constantly, and then I realized it’s a very hard business.
 (Laughs.)

 Why journalism?
 I had romantic notions of what it would be like, and I always liked to write.
 I used to write little plays when I was a kid and asked my neighbor friends to perform them with me.

 What do you like most about your job?
 I believe in the mission statement of NCSC – improving the administration of justice through leadership and service to state courts and courts around the world.
 I like the variety of our work, that we get to work in every aspect of court operations, with court architects, technologists and researchers.